bluuuk/launchd-research/README.md

 This project enables good faith security researchers to investigate the iOS sandbox from different app perspectives.
 As sandbox profiles are huge in LOC, undocumented, and hard to debug with a compiler(which Apple does not ship for iOS), we build a tool set to investigate system services, aka daemons and XPC Services.
 Works on iOS 15.6 and tested with iOS 18.4 on an iPad.

+Now also supports current frida version which introduced a new api.

 # Scripts

 - `launchd_get_out_of_my_way.js`